themeteorchef/slugged-routes/README.md

 #### The Meteor Chef
 #### \#006 - Slugged Routes

-In this recipe we'll learn how to use slugged routes to create a blog with pretty permalinks.
-We'll make use of Iron Router's `waitOn` and `data` options to pull blog posts out of our database using the slug from our route.
+In this recipe we'll help Command Module, a spacecraft design blog, learn how to use slugged routes to create a blog with pretty permalinks.
+We'll make use of Iron Router's `waitOn` and `data` options to pull blog posts out of our database and play with JavaScript's `regExp` and `replace` to sanitize our post titles.

 [Read on The Meteor Chef](http://themeteorchef.com/recipes/slugged-routes)